 Argentina's President, Senora Maria Estela Peron, received a massive demonstration of support in Buenos Aires on Saturday (6 March).

-Argentina's President, Senora Maria Estela Peron, received a massive demonstration of support in Buenos Aires on Saturday (6 March).
+Background: Argentina's President, Senora Maria Estela Peron, received a massive demonstration of support in Buenos Aires on Saturday (6 March).
 She later addressed a critical meeting of the ruling Peronist Party congress in the city.
 Police estimated that several thousand people turned out to demonstrate for Senora Peron.